Program Admission Overview

 - A cumulative grade-point average of at least a 2.75 (on a 4.0 scale) based on all college-level coursework attempted (as modified by the Last 60 Credits Rule; see below).
 Grade-point averages are calculated from both Madison campus coursework and coursework taken at any other colleges or universities.1

-- Completion of the "gateway courses," CS&D 201 Speech Science (3 cr), CS&D 202 Normal Aspects of Hearing (3 cr), and CS&D 240 Language Development in Children and Adolescents (3 cr).
+- Completion of the "gateway courses," CS&D 201 Anatomy and Physiology of Speech Production (3 cr), CS&D 202 Normal Aspects of Hearing (3 cr), and CS&D 240 Language Development in Children and Adolescents (3 cr).
 If any "gateway" courses were taken on another campus, then the first three Communication Sciences and Disorders courses taken at UW–Madison become the "gateway" courses.

 - A minimum 3.0 GPA across CS&D 201, CS&D 202, and CS&D 240 the first time these courses are attempted.
 If any "gateway" course was taken on another campus, students must earn a minimum 3.0 GPA on the first three communication and sciences disorders courses taken at UW–Madison.
 Note that "gateway" courses may not be repeated for the purpose of raising the student's "gateway" course GPA.